NUbots/NUbots/README.md

 ---

 **NOTE**
-Any changes you make outside of the `NUbots` or `/home/nubots/build` directories will not persist after exiting the Docker shell.
+Any changes you make outside of the `/home/nubots/NUbots` or `/home/nubots/build` directories will not persist after exiting the Docker shell.

 ---